DenoSaurabh/code-challenge/README.md

 - TypeScript
 - GraphQL with Apollo (This is the GitHub GraphQL API: https://developer.github.com/v4/)

-You can improve the design if you want.
+You can change/improve the UI if you want.

 ## Bonus